 Google has taken the use of 3D imagery a step further.
 On Wednesday this week, the search engine major launched an app taking the kids as the center point of this innovation.
 This latest app by Google named Verne: The Himalayas is designed to help children to explore the world using maps and 3D imagery.

-This application is taking advantage of previous innovation, the Google Map’s 3D imagery of the Himalayas and with more interesting feature.
-It is combined with a bit gameplay to make the idea of zooming the 3D scenes.
+This application is taking advantage of previous innovation, the Google Map’s 3D imagery of the Himalayas, and with a more interesting feature.
+It is combined with a bit of gameplay to make the idea of zooming in on the 3D scenes.

-For making it more funnier Google added a character into it, named as Verne, 500 foot yeti for moving around the map scenes.
-Verne can do things like climb up to the top of Mr. Everest, Skating on icy lakes, ride a jetpack, play Himalayan instruments etc.
+To make it funnier, Google added a character into it named Verne, a 500-foot yeti for moving around the map scenes.
+Verne can do things like climb up to the top of Mr. Everest, Skate on icy lakes, ride a jetpack, play Himalayan instruments, etc.

-While Google was previously also provided 3D imagery in Google Maps and Google Earth but the idea behind this concept is for making map search more delightful.
+While Google previously also provided 3D imagery in Google Maps and Google Earth, the idea behind this concept is to make map search more delightful.

-According to the app’s website, Googlers tested this application on their own children, and used Google Map’s 3D imagery along with the Unity Game Engine.
+According to the app’s website, Googlers tested this application on their children and used Google Map’s 3D imagery and the Unity Game Engine.

-Right now, company described it is an experiment but it could be easily turn into something that’s more likely an interactive kids version of Google Earth.
-And I think it will be a Fantastic and wow-tastic app especially for kids.
+Right now, the company described it as an experiment, but it could be easily turned into something that’s more likely an interactive kids’ version of Google Earth.